reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

-This effect only runs on mount, so you might expect `Connecting...` to be printed once in the console.
-However, it gets printed twice!
-During development, React stress-tests your components by mounting them twice.
+This effect only runs on mount, so you might expect `"Connecting..."` to be printed once in the console. **However, if you check the console, `"Connecting..."` gets printed twice.
+Why does it happen?**

-**You might be wondering: "How do I run an effect once?"
-However, that's not the right question.
-The right question is: "Why does remounting break my effect?"** You need to fix the problem at its source.
-By mounting your component twice, React simulates what happens when you navigate to another page and then back to this component.
-Then, even without this stress-test, you'd also see two `Connecting...` logs (and two connections being set up).
-By mounting your component twice in development, React exposes a bug in your code sooner.
+Imagine the `ChatRoom` component is a part of a larger app with many different screens.
+The user starts their journey on the `ChatRoom` page.
+The component mounts and calls `connection.connect()`.
+Then imagine the user navigates to another screen--for example, to the Settings page.
+The `ChatRoom` component unmounts.
+Finally, the user clicks Back and `ChatRoom` mounts again.
+This would set up a second connection--but the first connection was never destroyed!
+As the user navigates across the app, the connections would keep piling up.

-To fix the actual issue, you need to return a *cleanup function* from your effect:
+Bugs like this are easy to miss, so during development React simulates navigating-there-and-back for every component.
+It mounts your components and then immediately remounts them (preserving their state).
+That's why there are two `"Connecting..."` logs. **The issue isn't that your effect runs twice.
+It's that your effect doesn't "clean up" after itself.** To fix the issue, return a *cleanup function* from your effect:

 ```js {4-6}
   useEffect(() => {